What are the best noise cancelling headphones?

 Nonetheless, the sound quality is better than with average $100 Bluetooth headphones.

 Keep ANC on as it makes the headphones sound much better, louder and richer.
 This has to do with the limitations of noise cancelling technology and not with this particular model of headphones.

 For the most budget friendly option of Bluetooth, noise cancelling headphones.
 Golzer BANC-50 offer a nice combination of ANC, comfort, features and sound quality that is very hard to beat for its price.

 - Decent/good noise cancelling

 - Good comfort after some use

 - Lots of nice features for the price

 - Good sound for ANC wireless headphones

-- Not great at anything, it’s a budget model in category
+- Not great at anything, it’s a budget model in the category

 Funny video review below.